josiearcuri/Cutoffs/README.md

 # Cutoffs
 A library for integrating real centerlines with MeanderPy, simulating migration that includes nonlocal effects from cutoffs, and analyzing resulting cutoff distributions.

-## meanderpyalt
+## HKplus
-This module builds upon MeanderPy[1], a centerline migration model based on local and weigthed upstream curvatures[2].
+This module builds upon previous implementations of Howard and Knutson's centerline migration model based on local and weigthed upstream curvatures[1,2].
-This is an alternative version of meanderpy which encorporates nonlocal effects from cutoffs into centerline migration.
-After a cutoff occurs, a gaussian bump is introduced to the location on the centerline where that cutoff occured. the amplitude of this bump is set by the user, as is its decay rate.
-Both of these are constants for now.
-The length upstream and downstream that this bump extends is equal to 1.19* the length removed by that cutoff [3].
+This version considers additions to migration rate from cutoff events' hydraulic effects when calculating centerline migration.
+After a cutoff occurs, a gaussian bump is introduced to migration rate in the location on the centerline where that cutoff occured, before upstream curvature is accounted for by HK's model.
+The dimensions and decay of each bump is set accordance with ours and others' findings from remote sensing analyses[3], but can easily be adjusted.
-## cutoffs
-functions to..
-* initiate meanderpy channel from existing centerline and widths
-* retrive cutoffs distributions though space and time from meanderpy simulations
-* analyze cutoff distrubutions as point process for clustering with Ripley's K function, compare to CSR process with monte carlo simulations

 ## SpaceTime
-module for testing spatial point process for 1d nonrandomness, includes rudimentary edge corrections
+ A set of functions used to test cutoff distributions collected by HKplus iterations for spatiotemporal clustering.
+This includes a monte carlo sampling method to test cutoff distibutions against randomly-generated and therefore homogenous and independent point processes[4].

 ## Dependencies
 Numpy, Scipy, Pandas,Matplotlib, Seaborn